Robust topological superconductivity in spin-orbit coupled systems at higher-order van Hove filling

+In our calculations, the superconductivity pairing is dominantly from the positive-helicity band with large DOS, while the negative-helicity band crossing the Fermi level carries small DOS and obtains superconductivity by the proximity effect.
+For the realistic on-site Hubbard interaction $U$ and nearest neighbor interaction $V$, the coupling constants can be expressed as $\lambda_{1,2}(0)\simeq U+8V$, and $\lambda_3(0)\simeq U+4V(\cos(P^+_{x}))$ where $P^{+}$ denotes the position of VHSs (more details see the Supplementary materials Note2).
+Therefore we can tune the amplitude or even change its sign of $\lambda_3$ by moving the position of VHSs, although arising from repulsive $U$ and $V$.
+Hence by tuning the position of VHSs, it is possible to realize the transition between the $p+ip$ and $p-ip$ chiral superconducting states.
+This will result a nonzero Chern number in the superconducting state.

 Despite comparable fluctuations in the multiple pp and ph channels at the higher-order VH filling, we find robust instability in the pp channel with zero momentum, determined by the negative definite interaction $\gamma_1$.
-The pair hopping scattering $\gamma_3$ involving a nontrivial Berry phase further promotes a chiral pairing, corresponding to a mixture between equal-spin and spin-singlet pairing due to the broken inversion symmetry.
-Owing to the power-law divergent DOS, the superconducting transition temperature scales as $T_c\propto \lambda^{1/\kappa}$ with $\lambda$ being coupling constant, compared with the case of conventional VHS $T_c\propto e^{-1/\lambda}$.
+The pair hopping scattering $\gamma_3$ involving a nontrivial Berry phase further promotes a chiral pairing in the band space, corresponding to a mixture between equal-spin and spin-singlet pairing due to the broken inversion symmetry.
+Owing to the power-law divergent DOS, the superconducting transition temperature scales as $T_c\propto \lambda^{1/\kappa}$ with $\lambda$ being coupling constant, compared with the case of conventional VHS $T_c\propto e^{-1/\sqrt{N_F\lambda}}$ where $N_F$ is the density state near the Fermi level.
 In the realistic systems, several kinds of higher-order VHSs has been realized in stoichiometric materials, heterostructures and twisted systems~\cite{2021arXiv210504546M,Efremov2019,Yuan2019,WuXX2019,BiZ2021,Guerci2022}.
 The crucial factor is to introduce an additional SOC and this can be achieved in inversion-breaking materials with heavy atom substitution.
 In heterostructures and moir\'{e} materials SOC can be further enhanced and tuned by the external electric field~\cite{BiZ2021,Guerci2022,PhysRevResearch.2.033087}.
 Once higher-order VHSs with SOC are realized, the electric gating approach can be used to introduce carrier doping and tune electronic instabilities.
 An important feature of chiral superconductivity is that it can host Majorana zero modes in the vortex, which can be detected using experimental technique, such as scanning tunneling microscope~\cite{WangDF2018}.